lldelisle/galaxydubouleBioblendScripts/README.md

 It will download the datasets in one subdirectory per history and the name will be the one you would have if you would have downloaded it through the webpage.

+*Warning*: If the files already exist, the script will overwrite them.

 An example usage is:

 ```bash